open-quantum-safe/tsc/meetings/2024-04-10/minutes.md

 ## 3. Appoint minute-taker

  - Nigel will take this week's notes.
-Suggested a rotating role which was agreed
+Agreed that we would ask at the beginning of each meeting & do in rotation.

 ## 4. Approval of minutes of last meeting